 Thanks to huge variations in housing affordability across the country, where you live in Australia will have a massive impact on the size of your mortgage.

 What Is the Average Mortgage Size by State?

-Tasmanian’s will be pleased to hear that they have the lowest mortgages in the country, with a state average of just $275,900.
+Tasmanian’s will be pleased to hear that they have the lowest mortgages in the country, with a state average home loan amount of just $275,900.
 That’s around $186,200 less than the highest state average, which can be found in New South Wales ($462,100). }